xoidlabs/xoid/README.md

 <img align="right" width="50%" src="https://raw.githubusercontent.com/onurkerimov/xoid/master/assets/diagram.png">

+- Small size
 - Easy to learn
-- Small bundle size
-- Framework-agnostic
-- Extensive Typescript support
+- First-class Typescript support
-- Easy to work with nested states
-- Computed values, transient updates
+- Most importantly, is a unification library for all these concepts:
   - Can be used to express finite state machines
   - No middleware is required for async/generator stuff
   - Global state and local component state in the same API

 ## Packages